lewagon/dotfiles/01-Ruby/06-Parsing/Reboot-01-Christmas-list/README.md

 ## Pseudo-code

-Winter is coming ⛄⛄⛄!
+Winter is coming ⛄⛄⛄.
 We want to build a program to handle our gifts list, mark items as bought when we've found them and eventually find some inspiration from external website like Etsy.

-But first things first, let's brainstorm in the **pseudo-code**
+First thing first, let's brainstorm on the **pseudo-code**

 ```ruby